TomBrlek/PicoUSB/README.md

 - scroll(x) - negative number scrolls down, possitive scrolls up
 - volume(x) - negative number is volume down by x, possitive volume up by x. min volume = 0. max = 100. volume(mute) mutes the speakers.

-**(1)** There are ways you can brick your PicoUSB never to be used again if you disable the USB communication in code.
+**(1)** There are ways you can brick your PicoUSB never to be used again if you disable the USB communication in code, without the ability to enable it again.
 Please do not do that unless you want to make a special code that bricks it.
 I dont recommend it.
 Modify at your own discretion.
 I am not responible if you brick it.